Cedar

 Teacher:

-Year 5 is a calm and studious year; a year to embed all of the knowledge learnt in lower Key Stage 2; a year to start the preparations for transition to secondary school.
+Year 4 is the 2nd year in Lower KS2 and a calm and studious year; a year to build on all of the knowledge learnt last year in year 3.

-This is often a year when our pupils grow in maturity – sometimes even more so than in their final year in primary.
-They gain a greater independence and confidence from being given more responsibility in their learning.
+This is often a year when our pupils grow in maturity, they gain a greater independence and confidence from being given more responsibility in their learning.

 Cedar Class pupils are increasingly encouraged to take responsibility for their own learning: to do their homework, to pack their school bag, to remember their PE kits.
 And they develop and grow as a result.
 It is about encouraging independence in preparation for bigger things to come.